richinex/pymultipleis/docs/source/extra-resources.rst

 Semi-infinite (planar infinite length) Warburg
 ***************************************************

-Describes linear diffusion from a medium with lebgth which can be approximated as infinite.
+Describes linear diffusion from a medium with length which can be approximated as infinite.

 .. math:: Z_{W} = \frac{A_W}{\sqrt{w}}(1-j)